 This powerful antiseptic grows wild throughout north-east Africa and is shipped all over the world.
 Herbalists and doctors in the East and West have used its curative properties for digestive issues, cancer, urinary tract infections, rheumatism, respiratory infections, and many other ailments.

-At home every year around this time I make an Immunity oil to carry us through the flu and cold season.
-We rub the oil on our chest, feet, back, neck, along our spine, and under our nose.
-My Immunity oil is made up of various organic essential oils, one of them being my treasured Frankincense.
+For the past five years, around this time I make an infused Immunity oil to carry us through the flu and cold season.
+We rub the oil on our chest, feet, back, neck and along our spine.

-You can find organic Essential Oil of Frankincense in any local herb shop.
-Herbalists will be able to blend it for you with the right amount of carrier oils and other essential oils that compliment it.
-Based on your needs you can have an oil made specifically for you.
+You can find Frankincense resin in any local herb shop.
+Herbalists will be able to make a blend for you based on your needs.

-I must note that each person reacts differently to essential oils, so always do your research before using any essential oil.
+I must note that each person reacts differently to herbs and resins, so always do a skin patch test before using on your skin.